ministryofjustice/security-guidance/docs/patch-management-guide.md

 **Note:** The nature of the patching cycle will depend on what is agreed during development, deployment, and subsequent maintenance of the system or service.

+Patching is the application of a vendor-supplied security patch.
+It can also refer to other ways of achieving the same goal.
+Examples include:

+-   Virtual patches.
+-   Removal of vulnerable services or functionality.
+-   Disabling and preventing access.

+Patching might include recompiling applications to incorporate security updates.
+The updates might be in third party libraries or other code.

+Always apply patches as soon as possible.
+Where this guidance mentions a time limit, you should apply patches no later than the time given.
+Some important or sensitive systems might need more urgent patching.
+For example, a system might need you to apply 'critical' or 'high risk' patches within 7 days.

 Where patching or other mitigation is required, it must be applied in compliance with the Patching Schedule in this guide, described [below](#patching-schedule).

-Operating systems and applications installed on systems must be licensed and supported.
+Operating systems and applications installed on systems must be:

+-   Licensed and supported.
+-   Removed from devices when no longer licensed or supported.
+-   Patched as soon as possible.
+-   Patched within no more than 14 days of an update being released, where the fix is for a 'critical' or 'high risk' vulnerability.

 To ensure that patches are implemented on systems, you must either:

 -   Enable and use any vendor-provided automatic patch deployment mechanisms for the system.
 -   If automatic patch deployment is not available, apply patches manually according to the schedule outlined in this guide.